onnx/onnx/docs/Operators.md

         Depending on `stash_type` attribute, the actual computation may happen in different floating-point precision.
-        For example, if `stash_type` is 1, this operator may cast all input variables to 32-bit float, does the computation, and finally cast `Normalized` back to the original type of `X`.
+        For example, if `stash_type` is 1, this operator may cast all input variables to 32-bit float, perform the computation, and finally cast `Normalized` back to the original type of `X`.
         The second stage then scales and shifts the outcome of stage one using